GhostInTheSteiner/Composition-Compass-Legacy/README.md

 3. Organise the downloads into local folders (one for each scraped station, artist or album).

-3. Play the downloaded songs in "Carmode": You can play a downloaded station folder via Bluetooth and just press Vol+ or Vol- keys (without even looking on your phone) to move the currently playing track to a 'favorites' or ' recycle bin' folder.
+3. Play the downloaded songs in "Carmode": You can play a downloaded station folder via Bluetooth and just press Vol+ or Vol- keys (without even looking on your phone) to move the currently playing track to a 'Favorites' or a 'Recycle Bin' folder.

 4. Play the favorites folder in carmode as well.
 Here Vol+ and Vol- move a track to "More interesting" and "Less interesting" sub-folders.